Home

 At the Buffelsfontein Visitors Centre you’ll be treated to displays and audiovisual presentations to enlighten you on the history of the area and what to expect in the park.

-There are loads of paths for strolls and longer walks.
+There are many paths for strolls and longer walks.
 The shortest is just a 15 minute amble through choice fynbos to the Smitswinkel viewpoint.
-A great coastal walk is the Shipwreck trail starting at Olifantsbos on the western side of the reserve.

 On the eastern side at Bordjiesdrif and Buffels Bay are safe tidal pools for swimming, as well as picnic and braai spots.